Yuxi-Ruby/DailyWords/words/AIM.md

 3. If an action or plan is aimed at achieving something, it is intended or planned to achieve it.
 E.g The new measures are aimed at tightening existing sanctions.

-4.If you aim to do something, you decide or want to do it.
+4. If you aim to do something, you decide or want to do it.
 E.g Are you aiming to visit the gardens?
 I didn't aim to get caught.
 Synonyms:  mean, attempt, propose, intend